Contributed by Veronica Castelo

 Austin's diverse culture is not just contained in a museum but sprinkled throughout the entire city.
 Take a stroll along the east side of Lady Bird Lake and you'll find the Trail of Tejano Legends.
-These statues recognize the local Latino musicians that helped shape Austin's music scene back in the 40s and 50s including Nash Hernandez and Roy Montelongo.
+These statues recognize the local Latinx musicians that helped shape Austin's music scene back in the 40s and 50s including Nash Hernandez and Roy Montelongo.

 While at the Capitol (because every visitor has to make that stop) you'll also notice 11 life-sized bronze statues of Spanish American explorers who helped make Texas what it is today.
 The Mission of the Tejano Monument on the Texas Capitol grounds is the areas latest effort to shed light on that part of Texas' history.

-In addition to the museum and public art, Austin's Latino culture comes to life throughout the year with a variety of events including the Pachanga Presents live music series, the Dia de Los Muertos Music Festival, the Cine Las Americas International Film Festival and many more.
+In addition to the museum and public art, Austin's Latinx culture comes to life throughout the year with a variety of events including the Pachanga Presents live music series, the Dia de Los Muertos Music Festival, the Cine Las Americas International Film Festival and many more.
 Cine Las Americas offers screenings of dozens of feature films representing nearly 30 countries like Chile, Costa Rica, Argentina and more.

 One hidden treasure that epitomizes Austin's diverse culture is Esquina Tango.
 It's a charming red house in East Austin that's been converted into a dance studio that offers lessons in tango, salsa and more.
 On various nights throughout the month Esquina Tango hosts dance parties with live latin music and a fun creative crowd that is as quirky as Austin.